OSC/ood-documentation/source/how-tos/debug/debug-apache.rst

 Showing virtualhosts can help debug apache request routing.
 The output from these commands will show you how apache is routing based off of the ServerName in the VirtualHost.

-If you're seeing the default apache webpage you likely have to `servername configuration` and restart apache.
+If you're seeing the default Apache webpage you likely have to `servername configuration` and restart apache.
 Or you're using the wrong hostname in your browser.

    .. tabs::